Love My Way: Production

-The star of the series, Claudia Karvan, is also a co-producer, along with having written for the series.
-Brendan Cowell, who appears as Tom, also worked as script writer for two episodes of seasons 1 and three episodes of season 2.
+The star of the series, Claudia Karvan, was also a co-producer, along with having written for the series.
+Brendan Cowell, who appears as Tom, also worked as scriptwriter for two episodes of seasons 1 and three episodes of season 2.

 On first airing, the theme song originally by The Psychedelic Furs, this time covered by Magic Dirt, played over the title sequence.
-Some scenes were filmed on location at the infamously dangerous Cromwell Park.